Vegan fertility recipes – our top 3 summer picks, from smoothies to tacos

 -

 Take a large lettuce leaf and fill it with your toppings.
-You should get 8 tacos out of the ingredients.
+You should get around 8 tacos out of the ingredients.

-More vegan fertility recipes
+More vegan fertility recipes (because you deserve the good stuff)